antleaf/rioxx/webroot/content/profiles/v3-0-rc-2/index.md

 ## Terminology

-***the resource*** refers to the resource in the repository which identified by the `dc:identifier` property in the Rioxx metadata record.
+*the resource* refers to the resource in the repository which is identified by the `dc:identifier` property in the Rioxx metadata record.

-***version of record*** refers to a version of the resource described in the Rioxx metadata record, which has been made available, electronically, by a publisher.
+*version of record* refers to a version of the resource described in the Rioxx metadata record, which has been made available, electronically, by a publisher.

 The terms **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL** used in the table below should be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).